MiLasGeek/SVA-Fencing-Tester-Portal/SECURITY.md

 * **Acknowledgment:** We will acknowledge receipt of your report within **48 to 72 hours** with a private response.
 * **Evaluation:** Our team will analyze the bug and validate if it affects the encrypted core loop or the local network stack.
 * **Coordinated Fix:** If the vulnerability is verified, we will work on a silent patch in our private development branch.
-* **Deployment:** The fixed version will be compiled, packaged into the encrypted `.ota` custom bundle format, and manually pushed to the public `release` branch.
+* **Deployment:** The fixed version will be compiled, packaged into the encrypted `.ota` custom bundle format, and manually pushed to the public `main` branch.
 * **Public Advisory:** A security advisory detailing the fix will only be published (if necessary) after the patch is active and deployed to the fencing clubs to prevent exploits in the field.

 Thank you for scanning responsibly and helping us keep the fencing community secure!